A Transformation Approach that Makes SPAI, PSAI and RSAI Procedures Efficient for Large Double Irregular Nonsymmetric Sparse Linear Systems: Introduction

-There are two kinds of approaches to computing $M$.
-One of them gets a factorized $M\approx M_1M_2$, and the preconditioned linear system is $M_1AM_2y=M_1b,\ x=M_2y$.
-Typical algorithms of this kind are approximate inverse (AINV) type algorithms \cite{benzi96,benzi98} and the balanced incomplete factorization (BIF) algorithm \cite{tuma08,tuma10}.
-Stabilized and block versions of the AINV factorized approximate inverse preconditioner are proposed in \cite{benzi01}.
 The other kind of approach is based on F-norm minimization, which is inherently parallelizable and computes a right preconditioner $M$ by minimizing $\|AM-I\|_{F}$ with certain sparsity constraints on $M$, where $\|\cdot\|_{F}$ denotes the Frobenius norm of a matrix and $I$ is the identity matrix of order $n$.
-The preconditioned linear system is $AMy=b,\ x=My$.
-A key of this approach is the efficient determination of an effective sparsity pattern of $A^{-1}$.
-If the sparsity pattern of $M$ is prescribed, the resulting procedure is called a static one.
-See, e.g., \cite{benson82,benson84,chow00,gilbert94,Huckle99} for details.
-If the sparsity pattern of $M$ is adaptively determined during the computational process, the procedure is called adaptive.
-The SPAI algorithm proposed by Grote and Huckle \cite{Grote97} has been a popular adaptive F-norm minimization based SAI preconditioning procedure.
+Applying this kind of approach to $A^T$, one can compute a left preconditioner $M$.
+A key of this kind of approach is the efficient determination of an effective sparsity pattern of $A^{-1}$.
+If the sparsity pattern of $M$ is prescribed, the resulting procedure is called a static one; if the sparsity pattern of $M$ is adaptively determined during the computational process, the procedure is called adaptive.
+For a-priori effective sparsity patterns of $A^{-1}$, we refer the reader to \cite{benson82,benson84,chow00,gilbert94,Huckle99}.
+The SPAI algorithm proposed by Grote and Huckle \cite{Grote97} has been a popular adaptive F-norm minimization based sparse approximate inverse preconditioning procedure.
 It has been generalized to block form, called BSPAI, in \cite{barnard99}.
-Jia and Zhu \cite{Jia09} have proposed an adaptive Power SAI (PSAI) preconditioning procedure and developed a practical PSAI($tol$) algorithm that, during the loops, drops the nonzero entries in $M$ whose sizes are below some tolerances $tol$.
-Jia and Zhang \cite{Jia13a} have recently established a mathematical theory on dropping tolerances $tol$ for all static F-norm minimization based SAI procedures and the adaptive PSAI($tol$).
-The numerical experiments in \cite{Jia13b,Jia09} have demonstrated that PSAI($tol$) is at least competitive with SPAI and can outperform SPAI substantially.
-Very recently, the authors of this paper have proposed a Residual based Sparse Approximate Inverse (RSAI) preconditioning procedure \cite{Jia15}, which is different from the way used in SPAI and is based on only the {\em partial but dominant} rather than all information on the current residual.
+Jia and Zhu \cite{Jia09} have proposed an adaptive Power sparse approximate inverse (PSAI) preconditioning procedure and developed a practical PSAI($tol$) algorithm that, during the loops, drops the nonzero entries in $M$ whose sizes are below some tolerance $tol$.
+PSAI($tol$) has been shown to be at least competitive with and can be substantially more effective than SPAI \cite{Jia13b,Jia09}.
+Jia and Zhang \cite{Jia13a} have recently established a mathematical theory on dropping tolerances $tol$ for all static F-norm minimization based sparse approximate inverse procedures and PSAI($tol$).
+Very recently, the authors of this paper have proposed a Residual based Sparse Approximate Inverse (RSAI) preconditioning procedure \cite{Jia15}, which is different from the way used in SPAI and is based on only the {\em partial but dominant} other than {\em all indices} of nonzero entries in the current residual.
 They have developed a practical RSAI($tol$) algorithm with dropping strategies exploited.
-RSAI($tol$) improves the computational efficiency of SPAI and meanwhile constructs effective preconditioners $M$.
-Kolotilina and Yeremin \cite{kolotilina93} have proposed a factorized sparse approximate inverse (FSAI) preconditioning procedure, which is a mixture of the above two kinds of SAI preconditioning procedures.
-FSAI has been generalized to block form, called BFSAI, in \cite{Janna10}.
-An adaptive algorithm which gets the sparsity pattern of the BFSAI preconditioner $M$ can be found in \cite{Janna14,Janna11,Janna13}.
-For more on SAI preconditioning procedures, we refer the reader to \cite{benzi02,Ferronato12}.
+RSAI($tol$) improves the computational efficiency of SPAI substantially and meanwhile constructs effective preconditioners $M$.
+For more on sparse approximate inverse preconditioning procedures, we refer the reader to \cite{benzi02,benzi99,chen05,Ferronato12,saad03}.